 The volunteers will receive extensive training prior to starting, as well as ongoing training.
 They will receive a script for the tour and a list of FAQs.

-We want to embed and welcome the volunteers into the daily function of the facility and as a key component.
+We want to embed and welcome the volunteers into the daily function of the facility.